After work, a lot of folks are hitting the barre for a healthier happy hour!

 Gymmedia offers details, “But once gymnasts began swinging in the support position – first with one leg, and in the middle of the 19th century the two-legged swing became popular- this influenced the form of the pommels.
 Swiss gymnastics was particularly progressive during this period and in the 1880s the pommel horse spread into German gym clubs as well.”

 “The standard pommel was hollow, mostly made from iron in the beginning, but in later years wood was also used.
 Some of the pommels were covered in leather.
 The pommels of the horse used at the 1936 Olympics were noticeably flatter in comparison to the earlier ones.”

-As with most pieces of equipment, artists and their technique had a significant influence on its development.
-Pommel horse gymnastics greats like Grant Schaginjan and “Yu Lifeng of China with his circles on one pommel at the 1962 world championships in Prague or pommel horse specialist Russel Mills, who showed circles in cross support on one pommel in 1964.
-Then, of course, Miroslav Cerar, Zoltan Magyar… The call for pommels that allowed for a fleeting double hold/grip at an equal height of the pommels became louder and louder.
+As with most pieces of equipment, artists and their technique had a significant influence on their development.
+Pommel horse gymnastics greats like Grant Schaginjan and “Yu Lifeng of China, with his circles on one pommel at the 1962 world championships in Prague, or pommel horse specialist Russel Mills, who showed circles in cross support on one pommel in 1964.
+Then, of course, the list continues with Miroslav Cerar, Zoltan Magyar… The call for pommels that allowed for a fleeting double hold/grip at an equal height of the pommels became louder and louder.
 In 1974 the pommels were lengthened from 11 to 12 inches (280 to 310mm).”

 We suggest young gymnasts, unaccustomed to executing their skills wearing something on their hands, begin with a palm guard before advancing to the, well, more advanced dowel style grip.